 Quite the opposite really, PETA claims that Johnson’s is not cruelty-free.
 This also means that Johnson’s Baby is not certified cruelty-free.

 No, as PETA states Johnson’s Baby is not cruelty-free.
 Johnson’s Baby and Johnson’s are the same company.
 I added the baby part as most people know this brand for its baby products.
-We can get a hint on why it is not cruelty-free.

 Which brands should I support instead?